 Our faculty also works with aspiring teachers to provide on-the-job training.
 Teacher training at Sheridan affords beginning educators the opportunity to learn and apply specific methods with the support of experienced mentor teachers.

 We accept employment inquiries year-round and are eager to consider applications from traditionally underrepresented groups.
 More information about our recruitment mission and goals is available below.
 Interested candidates are encouraged to submit a letter of interest and resume to firstname.lastname@example.org.

-Open houses are held periodically for prospective substitute teachers.
+Sheridan periodically needs new substitute teachers who are available for both planned and last-minute teacher absences.
 An undergraduate degree, experience working with elementary or middle school-aged children, and an interest in Sheridan’s program are required.
-If you would like to be notified of the next open house, please send a resume to the Director of Academic Life at email@example.com.
+Candidates should send a letter of interest and resume to Joe Burke, Director of Academic Life, at email@example.com.

 Faculty Recruitment Mission and Process

 Sheridan’s faculty recruitment mission is to establish a qualified and diverse pool of candidates for each open position, effectively, objectively and equitably assess those candidates, and select the candidate who will best enhance and complement the Sheridan community.

 Following the NAIS Principles of Good Practice for hiring, the school and those involved in the process will:

 - establish a broad candidate pool by placing advertisements, attending teacher recruitment fairs, working with placement agencies and informing current community members of openings;

 - implement specific outreach to traditionally underrepresented groups, specifically candidates from diverse racial and ethnic backgrounds and those not currently employed by independent schools;